 Once the meltdown starts and your child is swept with emotion, it’s too late for teaching.
 Don't try to talk or negotiate or convince him of anything; he's in "fight or flight" emergency mode and the thinking parts of his brain aren't working right now.
 Just stay nearby so you don’t trigger his abandonment panic, and stay calm.
 Don’t give in to whatever caused the meltdown (in other words, don't give him that cookie you said no to), but offer your total loving attention.
 Tell him he's safe.
 Be ready to reassure him of your love once he calms down.

 Timeouts are a terrific management technique for keeping your own emotions regulated.
 But use them on yourself, not your child.
 When you find yourself losing it, take five.
 This keeps you from doing anything you’ll be sorry about later.
 It models wonderful self-management for your kids.
 And it ultimately it makes your discipline more effective because you aren’t making threats that you won’t carry out.

 Parents who use timeouts are often shocked to learn that there are families who never hit, never use timeouts, and rarely raise their voices to their children.
 But you shouldn’t need to use these methods of discipline, and if you're using them now, you'll probably be quite relieved to hear that you can wean yourself away from them.

-Check out the section on this website called How to Use Positive Discipline for more specifics.
+Check out the section on this website called How to Use Peaceful Parenting for more specifics.
 And remember, this too shall pass!